web-platform-tests/wpt.fyi/scripts/README.md

+## Updating the pinned Chromium revision in WPT
+These scripts exists as cloud functions in GCP and will need to be redeployed after subsequent changes to the file.

+_check_chromium_revision.py_

+The purpose of this script is to find a new Chromium revision that is available for all major platforms (Win/Mac/Linux) and trigger the WPT CI check suite to run against this new revision.

+_update_chromium_revision.py_

+The purpose of this script is to check the WPT CI check suite to see if all tests passed for the new revision, and to update the pinned revision if so.

+The current PR used for running the check suites is at https://github.com/web-platform-tests/wpt/pull/50375

 ## Build Test History
+_build_test_history.py_

 This script exists as a cloud function in GCP and will need to be redeployed after subsequent changes to the file.
 The `BUCKET_NAME`, `PROJECT_NAME`, and `RUNS_API_URL` constants will need to be changed based on which environment